Chakaa/cookie-garden-helper-reloaded/README.md

 ***Note:*** mouse over the message *Plot saved* to see what was saved.

 The option **Rotate Soil** :
-  - **ON** - The soil is set to fertilizer if there are more young seeds than mature, and to clay otherwise.
-This optimizes the garden effects.
+  - **ON** - The soil is automatically changed to clay or wood chips if there are more mature seeds than young, or to fertilizer if there are more young seeds.
   - **OFF** - The soil will not change on its own.

 ***Note:*** Rotate Soil does not require **Auto-plant** to be **ON**.